December 28th 2015

 For the week of Oct.
 26 - Nov.
 1, 2015.

 Oct.
 27: Dylan Thomas and Sylvia Plath are both born on this date in 1914 and 1932, respectively.
 While both are considered among the greatest 20th century poets who wrote in English, their work is extremely different.
 Thomas wrote elegaic poetry influenced by the Victorian poets Hardy and Hopkins, with imagery drawn from the Bible, Welsh folklore and the works of Freud.
-The much-younger Plath shocked readers with the angry tone and brutal imagery she...
+The much-younger Plath shocked readers with the angry tone and brutal...
 Read Post

 October 29th 2015